Web Analytics Made Easy - Statcounter

 Scouts helps young people step up, speak up and dream big.

-Everyone’s welcome here: all genders, faiths (including no faith) and backgrounds, and we’re proud to be part of a global family of 57 million Scouts.
+Everyone’s welcome here: all genders, faiths (including no faith) and backgrounds, and we’re proud to be part of a global family of 60 million Scouts.

 For nearly 120 years, Scouts has created opportunities for young people to have fun, embark on new adventures (especially in the outdoors) forge new friendships, and support their communities.
 They do this by taking part in an exciting programme with opportunities for everything from coding to kayaking, emergency aid and international travel.
 We help them believe in themselves and find their place in the world.
 We help them find their future.

 Our formula is simple: to offer affordable activities, usually weekly, for young people in safe, inclusive local spaces.
 We prioritise opening new groups in disadvantaged areas where we know we can make the most difference to young people.
-Over the past decade we’ve open more than 1,200 new groups in the 30% most deprived part of the UK, including communities new to Scouts.
+Over the past decade we’ve open more than 1,300 new groups in the 30% most deprived part of the UK, including communities new to Scouts.

 Scouts is highly trusted.
-In a 2024 survey of 2,000 GB adults, conducted by YouGov, 86% of all adults, and 93% of parents, say they trust Scouts.
+In a 2025 survey of 2,000 GB adults, conducted by YouGov, 86% of all adults, and over 90% of parents, say they trust Scouts.
 Everything we do is guided by our values of integrity, respect, care, belief and cooperation.

-Open to all
+Open to All

 We’re committed equity, diversity and inclusion, and know we can always do more to better reflect the communities we serve.
 We are actively working to achieve this aim.

-Powered by volunteers
+Powered by Volunteers

-Scouts is made possible by a team of 150,000 adult volunteers.
+Scouts is made possible by a team of nearly 150,000 adult volunteers.
 Many of these deliver activities directly to young people; others give support in equally vital roles, from volunteer managers to trustees and fundraisers.
-Our 800,000+ parents and carers are part of Scouting too, with many volunteering as helpers and behind the scenes.
+Our 800,000+ parents and carers are part of Scouts too, with many volunteering as helpers and behind the scenes.

 Now is a time of significant change and renewal for Scouts.

-They join our talented Board, our well-established volunteer UK Leadership Team, led by UK Chief Volunteer Carl Hankinson DL, and our staff Executive Leadership Team to shape Scouts.
-Together we are supporting the delivery of our 2018-2025 Skills for Life strategy.
+Our new Chair will lead our talented Board, and work with our volunteer UK Leadership Team, led by UK Chief Volunteer Carl Hankinson DL, and our staff Executive Leadership team led by CEO Aidan Jones OBE, to shape Scouts.
+Together they will be support the delivery of our new strategy to 2035.

 Demand for Scouts is at a record high, with 107,000 young people on our waiting lists.